 The course is designed to introduce the basic techniques and principles of strength training through the use of Nautilus and free weight equipment.
 Physiological principles of isokinetic, isotonic and isometric training will be developed.
 Safe and appropriate methods of equipment use will be emphasized.
 No prerequisite.
 Offered in the first half of every semester.

 This course is designed for participants with all levels of experience.
 Basic fundamentals and techniques of the game are taught.
 The strategy of the game is explored and individualized to the student.
 Successful completion of the course will result in an understanding and appreciation of the game.
 No prerequisite.
-Offered in the first half of the fall semester and the second half of the spring semester.
+Offered in the second half of the fall semester.

 This class is designed to prepare the student to take the American Red Cross CPR and first-aid certification tests.
 The student will learn to safely and effectively care for adult, child and infant victims of cardiopulmonary emergencies including choking; cuts, scrapes and bruises; burns; muscle, bone or joint injuries; sudden illnesses; and poisoning.
 The student will be able to demonstrate proper precautions to guard against blood-borne illness.
 Upon successful completion of the course, the student will be eligible to take the American Red Cross certification tests for the above listed skills.
 There is a charge for Red Cross instructional materials.
 No prerequisite.
 Offered in the second half of every semester.